CORE-T: COherent REtrieval of Tables for Text-to-SQL: Experiments

 \subsubsection{Evaluation Metrics}

 We evaluate (i) table retrieval/selection quality, (ii) end-to-end text-to-SQL execution accuracy, and (iii) efficiency.
-We report standard set-based precision, recall, F1, and perfect recall (PR) for table selection, execution match (EM) for SQL generation (overall and by query table-count), and token/cost-based measures for LLM usage.
-Full metric definitions and cost computation are provided in Appendix~\ref{app:eval-metrics}.
+We report set-based precision (P), F1, and perfect recall (PR) for table selection; execution accuracy (EX) for SQL generation overall (EX$_{all}$), on multi-table queries (EX$_{MT}$), and on the perfect-recall subset (EX$_{PR}$).
+We also report token-based measures for LLM usage.
+More details about metric definitions are provided in Appendix~\ref{app:eval-metrics}.